SNAP (Supplemental Nutrition Assistance Program)

 SNAP is paid for by the federal government and administered jointly by the US Department of Agriculture and state human services agencies (Oklahoma Department of Human Services).

 To be eligible for SNAP, a household must have gross monthly income (income before any of the program’s deductions are applied) at or below 130 percent of the poverty line and net income (income after deductions are applied) at or below the poverty line.
 Some states also subject recipients to an assets limit.
 The great majority of SNAP recipients are low-income families with dependent children, seniors, and persons with disabilities.
 Adults aged 18-49 without a disability have long been subject to a work requirement that restricts them to a maximum of three months of SNAP benefits, except during times of high unemployment or during federal public health emergencies.
-Under the Fiscal Responsibility Act of 2023 that ended the national debt-ceiling crisis, the work requirement will phase up from age 49 to age 54 by October 2024.
+Under the Fiscal Responsibility Act of 2023 that ended the national debt-ceiling crisis, the work requirement phased up from age 49 to age 54 by October 2024.